karolisdailidonis/DORM/README.md

 # DORM
-A lightweight PHP ORM with REST-API
+A lightweight PHP ORM framework with REST-API and no extensions other than the native PHP extensions.
+In addition, it has a simple GUI for initializing models based on the tables in the database

-Ein PHP ORM Framework mit kaum abbängigkeiten außer den nativen Erweiterungen.

-Eine einfache GUI zur Inizialisierung von Modelen anhand der Tabellen in der Datenbank
+Requirements:

-Minimal PHP Version is 7.4.0
+- Minimal PHP Version is 7.4.0

 Implemented functions:
 - PHP model class generator